Update: N.Y. Expands Eligibility for $800M Grant Program to Help Small Businesses Recover from the COVID-19 Pandemic

 As part of its state budget, New York allotted one billion dollars in financial relief for small businesses, including $800 million for its Pandemic Small Business Recovery Grant Program.
 This program mirrors the Paycheck Protection Program (PPP) in its efforts to provide relief for businesses financially impacted by the pandemic between March 1, 2020 and April 1, 2021.

-The state also announced that it expects more requests than the funding pool can cover, so eligible businesses might be impacted by additional factors that could influence them receiving a grant.
 Priority is being given to minority- and women-owned businesses as well as veteran-owned businesses that are socially and economically disadvantaged.

 How Does a Business Qualify for a Small Business Recovery Grant?